uric/cosmo-docs/user_guide.md

 * `Host` - this type represents a server either virtual or physical (if you are using non-virtualized environment).
 It defines a small set of properties:
 `host_name` - the name of the host
 `install_agent` - should a Cloudfiy agent be installed by Cloudify on this server so it can later used by other workflow steps to install and manage middleware and application components on this host
+* `Network` - a virtual L2 network (virtual switch)
+* `Subnet` - L3 IP range subnet.
+This component is contained within a virtual network
+* `Router` - L3 router.
+Router can be connected to several subnets allowing inter-LAN connectivity.
+It can also have a gateway to an external network for internet access.
+* `Port` - An IP allocated on a subnet
+* `Volume` - A block storage volume to which virtual machines can be connected in order to provide persistant storage
 * `middleware_server` - this type is the base type of all middleware level components
 * `application_module` - this type is the base type of all application level components.

 ### Working with type implementations